We would like to briefly introduce the topic of interoperability in DiGA development with a small example:

 QuickBird Medical Note: In addition to an interoperable interface, your DiGA may also offer non-interoperable interfaces.
 This may be the case, for example, if you need to integrate a wearable that does not offer data transmission in a corresponding format.
 You may maintain the interface to this device, but you must also create an interoperable interface for other devices.

-Does a DiGA also have to offer an interoperable interface to devices whose data is read in via Apple Health or Google Fit?
+Does a DiGA also have to offer an interoperable interface to devices whose data is imported via Apple Health or Google Fit?
 No, in this case your DiGA does not have to offer an interoperable interface to the device itself.

-Manufacturers of medical aids and implants will also be held accountable for interoperability in the future.
-Devices and implants that send patient data to a manufacturer’s backend or a third party must offer an interoperable interface for DiGA from 2024.
+Manufacturers of medical devices and implants will also be required to ensure interoperability in the future.
+Medical devices and implants that send patient data to a manufacturer’s backend or a third party must offer an interoperable interface for DiGA from July 1, 2027.
 This should make it possible for DiGA to access data from different sources.
-You can read more about this here: Guide to §374a SVB V – Interoperability for DiGA, aids & implants
+Read more about this here: Guide to Section 374a of the German Social Code, Book V (SGB V) – Interoperability for digital health applications, medical devices, and implants

-At which interfaces is the interoperable design optional?
+1.2 At which interfaces is interoperable design optional?

 DiGAs can, but do not have to, offer an interoperable interface to all neighboring systems.
 For example, a DiGA can obtain data from other apps, such as Apple Health, without having an interoperable interface.
 Even direct data exchange between DiGA and other medical apps does not necessarily require an interoperable interface.
 Please refer to the illustration in the chapter “Interfaces from DiGA to other systems”.
 There you can see which interfaces of your DiGA do not need to be designed to be interoperable.

-From 01/01/2024, a DiGA must offer the authentication of a user with a digital identity (health ID).
-Even if these requirements do not formally fall under the topic of “interoperability”, they still represent another necessary interface to other systems in the healthcare sector.
+In order to write to and read from the ePA, a DiGA must also implement user authentication with a digital identity (health ID).
+Even though this requirement does not formally fall under the topic of “interoperability,” it nevertheless represents another necessary interface to other systems in the healthcare sector.

 At first glance, interoperability in DiGA development is an opaque undertaking.
-If you take a closer look, however, three central points can be derived:
+However, upon closer examination, three key points can be identified:

 - A person must be able to understand the data of a DiGA (human readable)